 The New Year Eve at Shillong!

 An essay on Shillong can never be written without mentioning her spirit of festivity!
-The Christmas Eve and New Years the time of celebration!
+The Christmas Eve and New Years are the time of celebration in Shillong!
 We arrived during the eve of New Year.
 The city decked up in pretty neon colored dim lights.
 The roof, oops.. sloping terrace of the old colonial massive structures reminded of the British days bygone.

 Meghalaya’s capital Shillong was to be home for the next seven days.
 Nestled in the far eastern hills of the country, Meghalaya has an early schedule for sunset.
 It was pitch black dark at 5:30 pm!
 The famed Barapani, Umiam Lake did not make the striking appearance as it does to everyone arriving Shillong in daylight.
 It mattered in the long run.
 From the profound mountains and nothingness of Tawang, we fell directly into a sea of men swarming in the suffocating crowd of Police Bazar.
 Shillong was definitely not a case of love at first sight!

 Partying in Shillong may fall short of the obvious splendor of the big cities, like Bangalore and Calcutta!
 However, it was the people’s spirit that stood out!
 The roads were swarmed with people!
 The lights flickered in excitement till the wee end of the night!
 BBQ fire remitted an inexplicable aroma of grilled meat!
 Life celebrated happiness in the dark long new year Nights in Shillong!
 We had another week in Shillong.